javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/3-events-change-input/article.md

 ## Event: input

-The `input` event triggers every time after a value is modified.
+The `input` event triggers every time after a value is modified by the user.

 Unlike keyboard events, it triggers on any value change, even those that does not involve keyboard actions: pasting with a mouse or using speech recognition to dictate the text.